banane-io/PDB/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/banane-io/PDB?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is a small web application to create a text game for browser The goal of the game is to create something similar to Ogame, but with your own character and an good rpg element to it.
+This is a small web application to create a text game for browser.
+The goal of the game is to create something similar to Ogame, but with your own character and some good rpg elements to it.

 How to Help